-Since 46% of TSSWCB's employees are 50 years of age or older, retirement accounts for a considerable part of employees leaving the agency.
-Because 25% of the agency's employees are between the ages of 40 and 49, in the next few years, retirement will become increasingly significant.
-The agency could experience a potential loss of approximately 23% of the agency's employees as they could retire in the next 3 years.
-Three of these employees are currently return to work retirees.
+Since 46% of TSSWCB's employees are 50 years of age or older, retirement eligibility accounts for a considerable part of employees leaving the agency.
+Also, because 24% of the agency's employees are between the ages of 40 and 49, in the next few years, retirement will become even more impactful.
+The agency could experience a potential loss of approximately 46% of the agency's employees as they could retire in the next 3 years.
+I employee is currently a return-to-work retiree (part-time).

 These employees have helped to further establish and improve the agency, and it is important to ensure that this knowledge and organizational experience is not lost.
-The agency will be working on developing employees along with succession planning, as well as overall staffing, cross training and workload issues to address this potential change.
+The agency will be working on developing employees along with succession planning, as well as overall staffing, cross training, and workload issues to address this potential change.